openhwgroup/cv32e40p/scripts/lec/README.md

 # Logic Equivalence Checking (LEC)

-This folder contains a LEC script that runs on
-Cadence Design Systems CONFORMAL.
+This folder contains a LEC script that runs on both Synopsys Formality and Cadence Design Systems Conformal.

 This script allows to catch non-logical equivalent changes on the RTL which are forbidden on the verified paramter set.